 Introduced species of turtles (e.g., red-eared sliders [Trachemys scripta]) may out-compete WPT for basking sites and the American bullfrog (Lithobates catesbeianus) [formerly Rana catesbeiana] is known to consume hatchling WPT.
+WPT has been adversely affected by habitat alteration throughout the species' range, including the widespread loss of lowland wetlands to agricultural and urban development (Bury and Germano 2008).

 There are numerous reports of WPT in the Project Vicinity including records at New Bullards Bar Reservoir, several locations near tributaries of Grizzly Gulch, a tributary of Oregon Creek, two locations about 2 mi SE of New Bullards Bar Dam near Little Willow Creek (tributary of Middle Yuba), and from north of Jones Bar.
 Most of the locations are evidently ponds.
-Licensee reviewed occurrences from CDFG's CNDDB (CDFG 2003), the Tahoe National Forest (TNF) (GIS data and Access database), on-line museum record data (CAS 2010, MVZ 2010), and Vindum and Koo (1998).
+Lind (personal communications) has observed WPT in Oregon Creek above the Log Cabin Diversion Dam impoundment and Teater (personal communication) has observed WPT at the impoundment.
+A juvenile WPT was also found in a puddle near the impoundment during field reconnaissance for YCWA's Study 3.4.
+There were no detections of WPT during basking site surveys at Our House Diversion Dam Impoundment in 2010, but one adult WPT was observed at a survey site 3.5 miles upstream of the impoundment (PG&E and NID 2010).
+YCWA reviewed occurrences from CDFG's CNDDB (CDFG 2003), the Tahoe National Forest (TNF) (GIS data and Access database), on-line museum record data (CAS 2010, MVZ 2010), and Vindum and Koo (1998).